Ecommerce Laws Shop Owners Should Know

 Essential eCommerce Laws – Age Restrictions

-Before launching a website, ensure that you comply with provisions of the Children’s Online Privacy Protection Act later.
-The act provides several regulations, but one that will affect your eCommerce shop is the inability to collect personal information for children below 13 years when making purchases.
+Before launching a website, ensure that you comply with the provisions of the Children’s Online Privacy Protection Act.
+The act provides several regulations, but one that will affect your eCommerce shop is the inability to collect personal information for children below 13 years old when making purchases.

-You should adhere to COPPA regulations if your eCommerce store sells products or services tailored to a young audience.
-Note that age verification and selling of age-restricted products depends on your country’s codes.
-For instance, eCommerce shops selling alcoholic drinks and vapes should have fool-proof age verification tools before the customer checks out.
+If your eCommerce store sells products or services tailored to a young audience, you should adhere to COPPA regulations.
+Note that age verification and selling age-restricted products depend on your country’s codes.
+For instance, eCommerce shops selling alcoholic drinks and vapes should have fool-proof age verification tools before customers check out.

 Before selling anything online, ensure that your eCommerce store satisfies all requirements of the law.
 Generally, it should meet the sales tax demands, emails should comply with FTC guidelines and CAN-SPAM Act, PCI compliant, and COPPA regulations.
 If you aren’t sure about all these, seek legal guidance from employment lawyers.
-They will not only ensure that your business operates legally but also defend your business in court.
+They will ensure that your business operates legally and defend your business in court.

 Leave a Reply